 Timothy Flack (Director of Studies) is in the Electrical Group in the Electrical Engineering Division and works particularly on electric machines and drives, and on numerical simulation of electromagnetic fields.

 Cesare Hall is a University Lecturer in Turbomachinery.
 He is currently researching an aeroplane engine that uses less fuel and therefore emits less CO2.
-You can read more about this on the current research page.

 Cam Middleton is a Senior Lecturer in Structural Engineering.
 His specialism is bridge engineering, particularly yield-line analysis and reliability analysis of bridges.